Jon Lewis (cartoonist): True Swamp

-Lewis' True Swamp is a surreal, philosophical series about the lives of intelligent swamp creatures, hearkening back to Walt Kelly's Pogo, but in a darker and more feral world.
+Lewis' True Swamp is a surreal, philosophical series about the lives of intelligent swamp creatures, and has been described as similar to Walt Kelly's Pogo.
 Lenny the Frog and the other swamp denizens balance feelings of love, jealousy, and spiritual angst with their animal instincts for food, sex, and survival.
 True Swamp blends earthy humor, dream logic, and existential reflection in a vividly strange natural world; The swamp is dangerous and death-haunted but also full of small joys.

 The series first appeared in self-published form in 1992.
 Lewis was awarded a Xeric Foundation grant — "established by Teenage Mutant Ninja Turtles cocreator Peter Laird to help young cartoonists print and distribute independent work" — in the fall of 1993 to self-publish True Swamp; he published three issues in 1994 under his imprint Peristaltic Press.
 (Peristalsis, the biological term for the wave-like muscle contractions that move food through the digestive tract — and fluids through other tubular systems in the body — was Lewis playing with the idea of irregular but steady movement forward — a quirky, organic metaphor for how his comics made their way into the world.)

 Despite Lewis winning the Xeric Foundation grant, in 1994, Diamond Comic Distributors refused to distribute True Swamp.
 This decision was part of a broader pattern where Diamond, at the time the dominant U.S. comic book distributor, declined to carry certain independent comics, citing concerns over content and marketability.
 Despite this initial setback, Lewis continued to publish True Swamp through other avenues for the next 15+ years, with stories appearing in True Swamp vol. 2, #4–5 (Slave Labor Graphics, 1994–1995), Dark Horse Presents #100-101 (Dark Horse Comics, 1995), Ghost Ship #1 (Slave Labor, 1996), True Swamp: Underwoods and Overtime (Alternative Comics, 2000), and True Swamp: Stoneground and Hillbound (Alternative Comics, 2001).
 Time magazine named True Swamp: Underwoods and Overtime one of 2000's best comic books.
 In 2011–2012, Uncivilized Books published two issues of a True Swamp series that collected material originally published online from spring 2010.

 Uncivilized Books has published two collections of Lewis' True Swamp work — True Swamp: Choose Your Poison (2012) and True Swamp: Anywhere But In...
 (2017).